Heavy rain, floods, even a tornado as storms smack the South

 A tornado smashed into a commercial district in the small Mississippi city of Columbus, shattering businesses as severe storms raked the South on a weekend of drenching rains and a rising flood threat.

-The tornado that shatttered businesses the east Mississippi city was confirmed on radar, said meteorologist Anna Wolverton with the National Weather Service in Jackson.
-She told The Associated Press that experts would be headed Sunday to the city of about 23,000 people to gauge the tornado's intensity.
+The tornado that shattered businesses in the east Mississippi city on Saturday afternoon was confirmed on radar, said meteorologist Anna Wolverton with the National Weather Service in Jackson.
+She told The Associated Press that experts on Sunday would be headed Sunday to the city of about 23,000 people to gauge the tornado's intensity.

 There were no immediate reports of any deaths or injuries.